itskingori/mo/README.md

 * [Code Review][9] -  examination of code
 * Convention - considered acceptable or _polite_ to most
-* Style - good to look at and read
+* Style - good to look at and easy read

 The Top Layer